?

 Immigration Medicals

 Applicants for New Zealand visas may be required to provide medical and chest x-ray certificates to demonstrate an acceptable standard of health.
 Immigration New Zealand uses eMedical, an online platform for processing immigration health examinations.
 The examining doctor records the applicant’s health examination results in eMedical then electronically submits them to Immigration New Zealand where they are associated with the applicant’s visa application once it is submitted.
 Only doctors who have been approved by Immigration NZ are able to conduct the medical examinations.
 The immigration officer who assesses the applicant’s visa application will determine whether they have an acceptable standard of health.
 Visa applicants requiring an immigration medical examination must make an appointment with an eMedical enabled clinic on Immigration New Zealand’s approved list.
-Australian Immigration Medicals only
+New Zealand and Australian Immigration Medicals

 Applicants for New Zealand visas may be required to provide medical and chest x-ray certificates to demonstrate an acceptable standard of health.
 Immigration New Zealand uses eMedical, an online platform for processing immigration health examinations.
 The examining doctor records the applicant’s health examination results in eMedical then electronically submits them to Immigration New Zealand where they are associated with the applicant’s visa application once it is submitted.
 Only doctors who have been approved by Immigration NZ are able to conduct the medical examinations.
 The immigration officer who assesses the applicant’s visa application will determine whether they have an acceptable standard of health.
 Visa applicants requiring an immigration medical examination must make an appointment with an eMedical enabled clinic on Immigration New Zealand’s approved list.

-Australian Immigration Medicals only
+New Zealand and Australian Immigration Medicals

 Disability Assistance